What Types of Taxes Do You Pay on Home Sale Proceeds When Selling a House In PA?

 Capital Gains Tax In Pennsylvania

-Capital gains tax is not unique to real estate.
+Capital gains tax, a tax on the profit from the sale of any real property/investment, is not unique to real estate.
 In fact, you can trigger capital gains tax at both the federal and state level on any income or gain you earn from all different kinds of investments and transactions:

 - Real estate